x41v3r/notebook/c.md

 &emsp;&emsp;The word "int" can be omitted in such declarations, and typically is.

-> The intent is that `short` and `long` should provide different lengths of integers where practical; `int` will normally be the natural size for a particular machine.
+> &emsp;&emsp;The intent is that `short` and `long` should provide different lengths of integers where practical; `int` will normally be the natural size for a particular machine.

 On a 32-bit machine, `short` is often 16 bits, `long` 32 bits, and `int` either 16 or 32 bits.